-This section discusses several small changes to TCP's congestion control mechanisms intended to avoid unnecessary Retransmit Timeouts for small transfers, and to improve performance in environments with reordered, delayed, or corrupted packets.
-Instead of involving fundamental changes to TCP's congestion control, these changes would bring TCP closer to its "pure" congestion control behavior described above of Slow-Start for starting up, AIMD for congestion windows larger than one segment, and the exponential backoff of the retransmit timer for environments of heavy congestion.
+This section discusses several small changes to TCP's congestion control mechanisms intended to avoid some of the unnecessary Retransmit Timeouts for small transfers, and to improve performance in environments with reordered, delayed, or corrupted packets.
+Instead of involving fundamental changes to TCP's congestion control, these changes would bring TCP closer to its "pure" congestion control behavior described earlier of ACK-clocking, Slow-Start for starting up, AIMD for congestion windows larger than one segment, and the exponential backoff of the retransmit timer for environments of heavy congestion.